Introduction to Nootropics: Staying Smart When it Comes to Smart Drugs

 Commonly known as “smart drugs”, nootropics are used to improve focus, memory, and learning capacity, and they have been increasing in popularity since the term was coined back in 1964 by Dr. Corneliu E. Giurgea.
 Today, Merriam-Webster defines “nootropic” as a substance that enhances cognition and memory and facilitates learning.

 For a newcomer, the easiest way to define nootropics is for what they are not.
 They are not cures or medicines.
 They are not able to increase intelligence, unlock genius, or grant superpowers.
 Instead, nootropics strive to enhance healthy brains for optimal performance.
-The idea is to boost brain function without depleting future performance.
-Coffee is the perfect example; often we drink a cup of coffee knowing we need to be alert for a few hours, but usually experience a “crash.”
-The key is for a nootropic to support that alert response to caffeine, but prevent the jitters and crash by pairing caffeine with other active ingredients (like L-Theanine).
-The result is a lasting period of focus and a subtle return to your original state – no depleting effects.
-For many, this is an appealing alternative to drinking a second, third or fourth cup of coffee to try and maintain focus.
+The idea is to boost brain function in healthy adults without depleting future performance.
+Coffee is the perfect example; often we drink a cup of coffee knowing we need to be alert for a few hours, but usually experience a “crash” after the short-term boost.
+The key is for a nootropic to support that alert response to caffeine, but prevent the jitters and crash by pairing caffeine with other active ingredients (like L-Theanine, which is naturally found in green tea).
+The result is a lasting period of focus with better working memory, reaction time, and alertness, followed by a subtle return to your original state – no depleting effects.
+For many, this is an appealing alternative to drinking a second, third or fourth cup of coffee to try and maintain focus, especially long term.

 Which Nootropics are Safe and Effective for Beginners, and Which Ones Can You Trust?